GreatCowBASIC/Help/output/md/serial_rs232_buffer_ring.md

     #DEFINE USART_BAUD_RATE 9600
     #DEFINE USART_BLOCKING  // Required, could use #define USART_TX_BLOCKING as the RX is interrupt driven.

     // This assumes you are using an ANSI compatible terminal.
-Use PUTTY.EXE it is very easy to use.
+Use PUTTY.EXE, it is very easy to use.

     //   Main program